Metabolic Syndrome, or Syndrome X, and American Ginseng

 American ginseng was also found to help with osteoporosis, to help build bone density.
 Estrogen production drops as we age, thereby a contributing factor in the progression of this disease.
 Ginseng is an alternative to prescription medications, with out the side affects.
 Up to 2000 mg was taken during these trials, without any sign of toxicity.

-Among the other attributes, not proven yet, as an anti inflammatory, cardiac problems, such as heart failure,and cancer as well.
+Among the other attributes, not proven yet, as an anti inflammatory, for cardiac problems, such as heart failure,and cancer as well.
 As the clinical trials continue, with Ginseng's numerous pharmaceutical attributes, this herb shows great promise in numerous applications.

 Ginseng and osteoporosis